One Arm Hammer Strength MTS Iso-Lateral Decline Press vs Bench Press

 Planfit Users' Choice about One Arm Hammer Strength MTS Iso-Lateral Decline Press vs Bench Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer One Arm Hammer Strength MTS Iso-Lateral Decline Press with a total of 8 compared to 38,526 for Bench Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Bench Press more often — 38,526 sessions compared to 8 for One Arm Hammer Strength MTS Iso-Lateral Decline Press.

 How to One Arm Hammer Strength MTS Iso-Lateral Decline Press